Dagný Brynjarsdóttir: International career

 Dagný made her debut for the senior Iceland national football team at the 2010 Algarve Cup; in a 2–0 defeat to the United States on 24 February 2010.
 She was called up to be part of the national team for the UEFA Women's Euro 2013.
 In Iceland's final group match against the Netherlands, Dagný headed the only goal of the game to secure her team's place in the quarter-finals.
 It later emerged that she had played the game with a broken foot, sustained in the previous match against Germany.
 On 7 April 2022, she played her 100th match for Iceland in a 5–0 win over Belarus in the 2023 FIFA Women's World Cup qualification.

+On 13 June 2025, Dagný was called up to the Iceland squad for the UEFA Women's Euro 2025.

 Personal life

-Dagný gave birth to son Brynjar in June 2018, making her one of several mothers playing in NWSL.
-She subsequently married the father, Omar Pall, in July 2019.
+Dagný gave birth to son Brynjar Atli in June 2018, making her one of several mothers playing in NWSL.
+She subsequently married the father, long-term boyfriend Ómar Páll Sigurbjartsson, in July 2019.

+In August 2023, Dagný and Ómar Páll announced they were expecting their second child, another boy, who was subsequently born in early 2024.